michakfromparis/graphql-codegen-rust/SECURITY.md

 Please **DO NOT** create a public GitHub issue for security vulnerabilities.

-Instead, please email security@yourdomain.com (replace with your actual email) with the following information:
+Instead, please email github@michak.net with the following information:

 - A clear description of the vulnerability
 - Steps to reproduce the issue